Announcement: New Prayer Books Available

 Penance.

-catholic cross
+Catholic cross

 Penance involves two necessary acts: confession, accompanied by contrition or repentance, and absolution.
 Protestants emphasize repentance.
 Catholics, on the other hand, consider absolution to be of equal value.